-Louise was born in Newcastle, NSW along with her twin sister, Lynne.
+Louise was born in Newcastle, NSW with her twin sister, Lynne.
 Her father was a fitter and turner and her mother worked in sandwich shop.
 Louise came from humble beginnings and understands people from all backgrounds.

 At 12 years of age, her parents moved to Parkes (Central West, NSW).
 She now looks upon the experience with fondness, as valuable life lessons were learned.
 For example, ‘don’t get too full of yourself, be authentic, keep your sense of humour regardless.”
 She completed her High School Certificate at Parkes High.

-Louise has been employed in various roles, including Office Manager at Woolworths (payroll, accounts, staff supervision etc), Westpac Bank and 15 years as a Practice Manager for various Medical Specialist Practices; Ophthalmology, Urology, Neurosurgery, Plastic and Reconstructive Surgery, Neurology, and 8 years in Gynaecology/Obstetrics.
+Louise has varying employment experience including; Office Manager at Woolworths Parkes (payroll, accounts, staff supervision etc), Westpac Bank (4 years) and 15 years as a Practice Manager for a variety of Medical Specialists: Ophthalmologist, Urologist, Neurosurgeons, Plastic and Reconstructive Surgeon, Neurologist, and 8 years working with a Gynaecologist/Obstetrician.